Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Etc.

-Thus ends the fourteenth chapter, entitled Gunatrayavibhaga Yoga.
+Thus concludes the fourteenth chapter, entitled Gunatrayavibhaga Yoga.

-dialogue Krishna and Arjuna, Science Yoga Philosophy Brahman, Upanishad Bhagavad Gita
+dialogue Krishna and Arjuna, Science Philosophy of Yoga Brahman, Upanishad Bhagavad Gita

-Bhagavad Gita Chapter 14 Recited in Spanish: Yoga of Knowledge and Renunciation of Action (Gunatrayavibhaga Yoga)
+Bhagavad Gita Chapter 14 Recited in Spanish: The Yoga of Knowledge and Renunciation of Action (Gunatrayavibhaga Yoga)

 Recitation of the Bhagavad Gita in Spanish